Why is My Record Skipping? & How to Fix Vinyl Record Skips?

 |

-After some research online and talking with friends, I learned that this is a common problem and often comes so I did more research and found out the issue.
+So, I reached out to my friends and did some research online and after a while, I learned that this is a common problem and many people often face this issue so I did more research and found out the culprit at my end.

 Well, in my case, the issue was with counterweight.
-I don’t know how but my little nephew has messed up with the counterweight settings but I got it fixed in no time and got my record running on turntable.
+I don’t know how but my little nephew has messed up with the counterweight settings.
+I fixed it in no time and soon after, my vinyl record is spinning on the turntable as It should be.

-Well, that was my first time handling the record skips but now, after handling several similar problems & getting so many other issues with my first turntable because honestly, it was the only one I could afford and keeping it running for more than 15 years now- I have come a long way, and with my years of experience and more research, I have drafted this guide through which you can find the issue behind the record skip in your case and a step-by-step guide to fix the record skipping and get your record running in no time.
+Well, that was my first time handling the record skips but now, after handling several similar problems & getting so many other issues with my first cheap turntable because honestly, it was the only one I could afford and keeping it running for more than 15 years now- I have come a long way, and with my years of experience and more research, I have drafted this guide through which you can find the issue behind the record skip in your case and a step-by-step guide to fix vinyl record skipping and get your record spinning perfectly in no time.

-Before jumping directly to the reasons and fixes part, let’s first discuss why a record skips? or what’s the reason behind a record skip.
+But before jumping directly to the reasons and fixes part, let’s first discuss why a record skips? or what’s the reason behind vinyl record skipping.

-The stylus or record needle is one of the most important components of the turntable that is responsible for reading the record grooves, generating vibrations, and then transferring it to the cartridge.
+The stylus is one of the most important components of the turntable that is responsible for reading the record grooves, generating vibrations, and then transferring them to the cartridge.

 The cartridge then converts these vibrations to electrical signals and transfers these signals to speakers through multiple mediums.

-So, when a stylus at some point is not able to read the grooves and doesn’t send a vibration to the cartridge then that part is considered as a record skip.
+So, when a stylus at some point is not able to read the grooves and doesn’t send a vibration to the cartridge then that part is considered as a vinyl skip.

-It is just like driving a car around 60mph and suddenly a speed breaker comes in which disturbs the car’s speed and ruins the experience of smooth driving.
+It is just like driving a car around 60mph and suddenly a speed breaker disturbs the car’s speed and ruins the smooth driving experience.

-There can be many reasons behind a record skip like imperfect turntable setup, dirty records, damaged stylus, worn out mechanism, and much more.
+Well, there can be many reasons behind a record skip like imperfect turntable setup, dirty records, damaged stylus, worn-out mechanism, and much more.

 When I was doing the research I found out that people have mixed up all the possible reasons which confused me a lot.